PinNaCode/magiskboot_build/README.md

 > **Note**
 > Cygwin support is not actively tested currently

-To build for Cygwin, you need to compile a nightly Rust toolchain from source, for more info: [Cygwin Rust porting](https://gist.github.com/ookiineko/057eb3a91825313caeaf6d793a33b0b2)
+To build for Cygwin, you need to compile a Rust toolchain from source, for more info: [Cygwin Rust porting](https://gist.github.com/ookiineko/057eb3a91825313caeaf6d793a33b0b2)

 Currently Cygwin Rust has no host tools support, so you have patch the CMakeLists and make it cross-compile for Cygwin.